snovaisg/ICD-Mappings/README.md

 >>>        - ccir
 ```
 ## Validator
 This class helps you validate codes for a given ontology.
+Currently supports ICD9 and ICD10 codes.

 ```python